ScanzyLLC/scanzy-barcodescanner-sample-ios-swift/README.md

 ScanzyBarcodeManager.setLicense("your-valid-licensekey")
 ```

-For example, the code in the sample app:
+For example, the code in the sample app is:

 ```swift
    import ScanzyBarcodeScannerSDK